 To travel is to put ourselves in a vulnerable position in order to observe places and customs which are not ours.
-To venture into exotic terrain is to also find ourselves in a place where we become the target of several potential scammers.
+To venture into exotic terrain is also to find ourselves in a place where we become the target of several potential scammers.
 Here are the most common travel scams.

 Top 10 Travel Scams to watch out for